gwitcig2/Japanese-Practice-Website/README.md

 - `TypeScript` - Used solely in the client-side so that error-checking and code readability are enhanced, making prototyping with Vite's Hot Module Replacement as comprehensive as possible.
 - `JavaScript` - Used primarily in the server-side to avoid over-complicating function pipelines with custom types.
 Also avoids mis-representing data returned by pure-JavaScript libraries.
   - Migrating server-side files to TypeScript may occur if code-readability and/or error-checking become too tedious.
 - `MongoDB` - Currently hosted on an Atlas free plan.
-Stores the JMDict formatted in JSON due to its size (~100MB).
+Stores the JMDict formatted in JSON.
 Also stores a collection of AI-generated Japanese paragraphs organized by JLPT level.
 Will eventually store simple user data like their readings and their flashcard decks.
 - `Mongoose` - ODM used in the server-side to retrieve to randomly select from collection of Japanese paragraphs and to batch-query JMDict for the English definitions of an array of Japanese words.
 - `Express` - Sets up routing for HTTP requests and establishes CORS middleware for the server.
 - `Node.js` - No-brainer server runtime for the pure JavaScript libraries that make this website possible.